TrainLoop/evals/README.md

 ### `trainloop eval`

-Discovers suites, applies metrics to new events, and appends verdicts to data/results/.
+Discovers suites, applies metrics to new events, and appends verdicts to `data/results/`.
+If the LLM judge is used, it automatically consolidates all trace events for the run into a single timestamped JSONL file in `trainloop/data/judge_traces/`.

 ```bash
 trainloop eval [OPTIONS]